-Summer meets fall in this fresh, fruity apple and blueberry crumble, a vegan dessert made in a skillet, right on the stovetop.
-Here’s a way to enjoy a sweet, delectable crumble, minus the 30 minute baking time usually required.
-The twist here is that it’s made on the stovetop rather than baked in the oven.
+Summer meets fall in this fresh, fruity apple and blueberry crisp, a gluten-free vegan dessert made in a skillet, right on the stovetop.
+Enjoy a delectable dessert, minus the 30 minute baking time usually required for crisps and crumbles.
+Served warm with dollop of vegan ice cream, it’s heavenly!

 Berries and apples are my favorite fruit combination in crumbles and cobblers, though the true season in which they overlap is brief — we’re talking late summer / early fall.